 When you have side hustles that pay small in the beginning, the idea is that you eventually scale them up to replace your full-time job’s income.
 This requires discipline and patience because it can take years to pull this off, and there’s no guarantee.

-For example, my wife and I started an online business that consists of this blog and Pebblebrook Apparel, a print-on-demand store. to one day replace her full-time income and my previous job’s income.
+For example, my wife and I started an online business that consists of this blog and Pebblebrook Apparel, a print-on-demand store, to one day replace her full-time income and my previous job’s income.
 We’re nowhere near that point right now (as of May 2020), but we both understand that the process could take a year or longer, hence discipline and patience – no easy task.

 Wrapping It Up

-As you might imagine, we may often feel trapped at our job despite the high cost we pay to even have one.
+As you might imagine, we may often feel trapped at our job despite the high cost we pay even to have one.
 Sometimes when you look at it, your job is costing you so much that your net hourly pay is a lot less than what you thought originally.
 With that in mind, finding a job closer to home, or making your own lunch, or finding a less stressful job might be necessary.

 What have you done in the past when you realized your job was costing you more than it was worth?